Denisse030/Movie-Catalog/README.md

-# Movie Catalog 🎬
+# Horror Movie Catalog 🎬

-Welcome to the **Movie Catalog** project!
+Welcome to my **Movie Catalog** project!
 This is a beginner-level project that showcases a catalog of movies using HTML and CSS.
 The project demonstrates fundamental web development skills with a clean design.

 ## 🌟 Features